 Follow Your SOPs

-The biggest sin specific to validation is that companies don’t follow their own SOP for validation.
-Companies are not alone in this sin however, the best evidence being that some of the largest categories of 483 findings in the FDA database revolve around not following procedures or having properly defined procedures in the first place.
+The biggest issue, specific to validation, is that companies don’t follow their own SOPs for validation.
+Some of the largest categories of 483 findings in the FDA database revolve around not following procedures or having properly defined procedures in the first place.Many in the audience pointed to situations where someone inherits or is stuck with poorly written SOPs for validation.
+The good news is that this can be addressed!
+Two key points:

 Take a risk-based approach that goes beyond Quality and Compliance risks

 Regulators want you take a risk-based approach.
-However, John’s story of the manufacturing plant with a full and detailed IQ/OQ/PQ for an office paper shredder makes it evident that despite best intentions we should always stop and think about risk in a practical way.
+However, John’s story of the manufacturing plant with a full and detailed IQ/OQ/PQ for an office paper shredder makes it evident that despite best intentions, we should always stop and think about risk in a practical way.

 Establish and Defend your Quality Identity

-Your quality system is a living/breathing part of your company culture—don’t let it get pushed around to suit a 3rd party’s expectations without good reason and deliberation.
+Your quality system is a living, breathing part of your company culture—don’t let it get pushed around to suit a 3rd party’s expectations without good reason and deliberation.
 This is most important for GxP service providers who get audited by clients and regulators of varying experience/expectations.
-Making changes haphazardly will only lead to a disjointed set of processes that won’t hold together and increase the likelihood of mistakes.
+Making changes haphazardly will only lead to a disjointed set of processes that won’t hold together and will increase the likelihood of mistakes.
 Run findings through your Change Control process and contemplate impact and change holistically.
-And remember it’s ok to say ‘no’ to non-regulatory inspectors with thoughtful justification and to ask for findings to be grounded directly to the relevant regulatory citations.
+And remember, it’s ok to say ‘no’ to non-regulatory inspectors with thoughtful justification and to ask for findings to be grounded directly to the relevant regulatory citations.

 Make these Validation Documents Easy to Understand and Explain

-This seems obvious, but it never really hits home until you take a job at a new company and have to defend existing documentation in the first audit you host- especially if you engage a 3rd party service to do this for you.
+This seems obvious, but it never really hits home until you take a job at a new company and have to defend existing documentation in the first audit you host-- especially if you engage a 3rd party service to do this for you.
 If you can’t explain and defend a how a critical system was validated/qualified, you leave your company open to findings (from a good auditor) or having a non-expert auditor giving you opinions.

 Join us for future events - apply to become a member of the Life Sciences Quality Leaders Forum today.